Sivamani-18/JS-Courses/README.md

 ```

 ### filter()
 Creates a new array with all elements that pass the test implemented by the provided function.
+[Back To Top](#table-of-contents)
 ```javascript
 var numbers = [1, 2, 3, 4, 5];
 var evenNumbers = numbers.filter(function(number) {